Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 **Features:**
 + Automatic calibration of the first layer once configured correctly
 + Multiple “offset correction” values for different print surfaces (textured, smooth) which you can easily select via a macro
-+ Automatic calibration and calculation of your hotend thermal expansion factor (optional but recommended)
++ Dynamic probing temperature.
+Example: PLA -> 150°C; ABS -> 180°C (Increases accuracy and compensates for thermal expansion)
 + Adds a z-endstop, but still homes with tap.
 No reference index required